FAR-Lab/Interactive-Lab-Hub/Lab 2/README.md

 ### Testing your Screen

-By running the following command and inputting 'yellow', I was able to see a yellow background on the display. < /br>
+By running the following command and inputting 'yellow', I was able to see a yellow background on the display. < \br>
 Video:
 ```
 (circuitpython) pi@ixe00:~/Interactive-Lab-Hub/Lab 2 $ python screen_test.py